tedneward/Worldspine-DnD5e/Feats/ElementalAdept.md

 def prereq(npc): return iscaster(npc)
 def apply(npc):
-    element = choose("Choose one: ", ['acid', 'cold', 'fire', 'lightning', 'thunder']) npc.append(Feature("Elemental Adept", "Spells you cast ignore resistance to {element}.
+    element = choose("Choose one: ", ['acid', 'cold', 'fire', 'lightning', 'thunder']) npc.append(Feature("Elemental Adept", f"Spells you cast ignore resistance to {element}.
 In addition, when you roll damage for a spell you cast that deals {element} damage, you can treat any 1 on a damage die as a 2.") )
 ```